-Soft washing is the application of the correct products to eliminate mould and loosen dirt so that it can be removed under low pressure.
+Softwashing is the application of the correct products to eliminate mould and loosen dirt so that it can be removed under low pressure.
 The perfect alternative to pressure cleaning for many more delicate surfaces.
-Our product is applied at 100 psi, similar to a good garden hose and removed under low pressure.
+The best system sapply at 300 psi, better than a good garden hose and removed under low pressure.
 See our house washing page to book a free quote.

 Cleanupcrew offer this service to make your house or building shine again and also have the best in high pressure equipment for the harder surfaces such as concrete.

-We use 12 volt pumps that are powered by solar panels on the roof of our trucks, this is even more eco friendly as soft washing can involve 240 volt pumps and generators.
+We use 12 volt pumps that are powered by solar panels on the roof of our trucks, this is even more eco friendly as softwashing can involve 240 volt pumps and generators or petrol engines.
 Just a point of difference, looking after the environment.

-The Soft Wash technique eliminates all plant, fungal, and bacterial life and any dirt and grime from the roof safely, returning it to its original color with no risk of damage to the roofing materials (2)
+The Softwash process eliminates all plant, fungal, and bacterial life and any dirt and grime from the roof safely, returning it to its original color with no risk of damage to the roofing materials (2)

 What chemicals are used to soft wash?

-The process involves the integration of bleach, water and a surfactant.
+The process involves the integration of sodium hypochlorite, water and a surfactant.
 All of these are non hazardous.

 Cleanupcrew have worked with industrial chemists to develop to best surfactant available.
 A surfactant that prolongs the life of you paintwork, leaves windows streak free ( yes we can clean windows and screens without removing them) and adds a hang factor to leave the other chemicals on the surface for longer to work better.

-- Bleach - to kill organics such as mould, algae and lichen.
+- Sodium hypochlorite - to kill organics such as mould, algae and lichen.

 - Water - to dilute the products.